Human trafficking is a crime and a form of modern-day slavery involving the exploitation of children and adults.

 - Report online at www.ice.gov/tips

-Call the National Human Trafficking Resource Center (NHTRC) at 1-888-3737-888 to get help or connect with a service provider in your area.
-The NHTRC is not a law enforcement or immigration authority and is operated by a nongovernmental organization.
+Call the National Human Trafficking Hotline at 1-888-3737-888 to get help or connect with a service provider in your area.
+The NHTH is not a law enforcement or immigration authority and is operated by a nongovernmental organization.

 For more information, please contact the Blue Campaign at firstname.lastname@example.org.